imanuelgittens/javascript-studies/Course-02-Command-Line-for-Web-Developers-and-Mastering-Git-and-GitHub/Section-02-Mastering-Git-Part-1/answer-3.md

 - It allows for more control over the core project.
 Distributed systems allow for many users to clone the project and make changes, without a central location for all these changes to be compiled, mulitple contributors to the project would not be fully aware of what everyone else is doing.
 - It allows for easier project management as administrators can approve or deny changes and grant permissions to contributors all from one location.
-- On top of the fact that a distributed VCS saves time and disk space, a centralized repository allows contributors to a project to save even more disk space as they only need to to the files they require on their local machine.
+- On top of the fact that a distributed VCS saves time and disk space, a centralized repository allows contributors to a project to save even more disk space as they only need to store the files they **require** on their local machine.

 Using a centralized repository in a distributed Version Control System allows contributors to a project to really enjoy the best of both worlds.
 CHanges are quick, disk space is saved and project management/administation is a breeze.